40° 48′ 32″ N · 73° 57′ 41″ W / bbox [-73.985,40.795,-73.945,40.825] / corpus 13,350 places / CCR 75.5% / v0.1 · shipped May 2026

 narrated by an agent.

-Palimpsest plans a short walking tour for a bounded slice of Manhattan and narrates it from free public-domain sources — every claim cited back to a retrieved document, verified at generation time.
+Palimpsest plans a short walking tour anywhere on Manhattan and narrates it from free public-domain sources — every claim grounded in a retrieved document under a strict five-field citation contract, verified before the response leaves the server.

 §01 · the problem